igor-marinescu/RPico_CDC_UART/README.md

 __PIO-UART Settings__

-When `USE_PIO_UART` is defined, the settings of the PIO-UART are set using the following:
+When UART works in PIO-UART mode (`USE_PIO_UART` is defined), the settings of the PIO-UART are set using the following:

 ```
 set(use_uart_baudrate 9600)